appcelerator-archive/amp/docs/README.md

 # Installation

-AMP can be installed either on your computer for building solutions or on servers for running them.
+AMP can be installed either on your computer for building solutions or on a cluster of servers for running them.
 To get started, [check out the installation instructions in the documentation](./installation/index.md)

 # Configuration

 ## Docker Swarm cluster

 AMP requires a Docker Swarm cluster to operate.
-Depending on your installation type, you may already have a swarm cluster available.
+If you use an automated way to deploy AMP in a cluster, this step is already done, you can skip this paragraf.
 If you installed AMP locally, here are the instructions to create a local Docker Swarm cluster:

     $ docker swarm init